 Absolutely.
 Hunting deer in Kentucky remains a safe activity.
 However, certain precautions should always be taken when handling any animal carcass, such as wearing latex gloves and not using household utensils to field dress animals.
 If you see an animal that appears sick or is acting strange, note the animal's location and contact KDFWR immediately.

 Can I bring meat and antlers from another state into Kentucky?

-Yes you can; however, if you are hunting in a state or province where CWD has been found (which includes four of our bordering states: Illinois, Missouri, Virginia, and West Virginia), you cannot bring back into Kentucky any part of the brain or spinal column.
+Yes you can; however, the state of Kentucky prohibits the importation of any high risk parts such as the brain or spinal column.
 This includes transporting carcasses through Kentucky.
 (Example: If you live in Tennessee and hunt in Illinois, you cannot transport the entire carcass through Kentucky to get home, which means the brain the spinal column from a deer in Illinois cannot enter the state of Kentucky).
-The info below lists what can and cannot be brought into Kentucky from a CWD-positive state.
+The info below lists what can and cannot be brought into Kentucky.

 - Quarters or other portions of meat with no part of spinal column or head attached